The European market potential for olive oil

 Import characteristics

-European countries import most of their olive oil from other European countries (intra-European trade).
-In 2021, 13% of Europe’s imports of olive oil came from developing countries.
+European countries import most of their olive oil from other European countries.
+In 2022, only 12% of Europe’s imports came from developing countries.
 The biggest share of intra-European trade consists of bulk olive oil blended by the largest olive oil companies before bottling.
-Significant volumes of bulk olive oil are not really traded but only moved across borders by these companies for processing.
-For example, the leading European olive oil producer has facilities in both Spain and Italy, which exchange the company’s olive oil among them during processing.
+Significant volumes of bulk olive oil are not really sold but only moved across borders by the same companies for processing.
+For example, the leading European olive oil producer has facilities in both Italy and Spain, which exchange the company’s olive oil amongst themselves during processing.

 Consumption characteristics

-The figure above represents apparent consumption, meaning the difference between production and imports minus exports.
-Data also includes industrial consumption, which contributes to a significant share of imports.
-Production volumes vary per year, creating a wrong perception that demand constantly fluctuates.
-In reality, European demand for olive oil is relatively stable in some countries and increasing in others.
+The figure above represents the apparent consumption, meaning the difference between production and imports minus the exports.
+The data also includes industrial consumption, which contributes to a significant share of imports.
+Production volumes vary per year, creating the wrong perception that the demand constantly fluctuates.

-3. Which European countries offer most opportunities for olive oil exporters?
+3. Which European countries offer the most opportunities for olive oil exporters?

-Note: France, Belgium and the Netherlands are listed as non-producing countries above for convenience.
-In fact, these countries do produce olive oil, but not enough to meet their own internal market needs.
+Note: France is listed as a non-producing country for convenience.
+In fact, France produces and processes olives, but not enough to meet its own internal market demand.

-In 2021, France imported 64% of its olive oil from Spain, followed by Italy (23%) and Tunisia (6%).
+In 2022, France imported 66% of its olive oil from Spain, followed by Italy (19%) and Tunisia (9%).
 Tunisia is by far the leading developing country supplying to France, with a strong offer of organic olive oil.
-Morocco is also gaining a share of the French market.
-French imports from Morocco increased strongly from 291 tonnes in 2017 to 1.3 thousand tonnes in 2021.
-Other emerging olive oil suppliers to France include Algeria, Turkey, Palestine and Lebanon, but their combined share is smaller than 0.5%.
+Morocco is also gaining share in the French market.
+Over the last 5 years, French imports from Morocco were increasing by the annual rate of 29% and reached 862 tonnes in 2022.
+Other emerging olive oil suppliers to France include Algeria, Palestine, Turkey and Lebanon, but their combined market share is only 0.2%.

 Most of the olive oil imported by France is transported in bulk packaging, then blended and bottled by the leading olive oil companies.
 However, some of the leading brands are imported as bottled, mainly from Italy (such as Carapelli, Bertolli and Monini).
 The share of premium olive oil brands imported as bottled in France is small but increasing.